Sowing the Seeds for a Flourishing Future

 Music offers children an exciting and creative learning opportunity.
 Pupils are given the chance to sing tunefully, listen and move to different styles of music, create their own rhythms and write them down using different types of notation, play a range of percussion instruments and compose simple music, for example to provide a soundtrack to poetry or a story.
 Children are able to pursue instrumental tuition with peripatetic teachers from Berkshire Maestros and elsewhere and this is strongly encouraged.
 Some musical instruments are taught through school clubs.
 Children in Years 3 and 4 get one year of class instrumental tuition free of charge through Berkshire Maestros; in recent years they have learnt clarinets, cornets and fifes.
 Our is KS2 pupils all come together in the summer term to play in our school band which is a great way for them to play their instrument of choice alongside others.

 All children take part in two PE lessons every week.
 Indoor lessons often focus on dance and gymnastic skills and outdoor lessons focus on team games.
 The lessons are delivered through a partnership of specialist sports coaches and class teachers.
 PE lessons also focus on the importance of exercise in maintaining a healthy lifestyle and promoting good mental health.
+All pupils receive swimming lessons during Years 3 and 4 in order to achieve the outcomes required in the National Curriculum.
 There are a wide range of sporting clubs during lunchtimes and after school.
 The school also takes part in tournaments across West Berkshire.

 Religious Education is provided in accordance with the agreed West Berkshire syllabus for RE in combination with Diocesan guidelines and the Understanding Christianity scheme of work.
 We teach the children about all of the major world religions with a main focus on Christianity in every year group.
 The aim of our RE syllabus is to help our pupils understand religious beliefs, practices and to give them insights in order that they may form their own beliefs.
 Although parents are entitled to withdraw their child from RE, we would strongly recommend that all pupils participate it this vital area of learning; we live in an ever-changing society and having a good knowledge and understanding of the views and beliefs of others will help pupils to live happily and productively alongside others.